Quantum subspace alignment for domain adaptation: Quantum subspace alignment

-\section{Algorithmic complexity}
+Therefore, the $D$-dimensional source and target domain data $X_{s}$, $X_{t}$ are projected to their corresponding $d$-dimensional subspace data $\hat{X}_{s}$, $\hat{X}_{t}$ respectively.
+The subspace coordinates of the two domains $P_{s}$, $P_{t}$ are subsequently aligned resulting in the transformation matrix $M$ and the aligned source domain data $\hat{X}_{a}$.
+Ultimately, the target labels $Y_{t}$ can be obtained by invoking a classifier.
+The pseudo-code of the QSA is presented in Algorithm~\ref{alg:QSA}.

-To evaluate the performance of the classical and quantum SA algorithm, the algorithmic complexity of the two algorithms will be analyzed in this section.
+\subsection{Algorithmic complexity}

-The classical SA algorithm mainly contains three parts.
-In the data preprocessing, the classical SA algorithm utilizes the PCA to project the source and target domain data sets to the corresponding $d$-dimensional subspace in $O((n_{s}+n_{t})D + D^{3})$~\cite{pearson1901liii}.
-The procedure of aligning the subspaces can be implemented in $O(D^{2} d)$~\cite{fernando2013unsupervised}.
-As to the classification after the subspace alignment, two different types of classifiers can be applied.
-For the local classifier, the nearest-neighbor algorithm can be performed on the target aligned source subspace data set $\hat{X}_{a}$ and the target subspace data set $\hat{X}_{t}$ to classify the target labels $y_{t}$ in $O(n_{s} \log n_{s})$~\cite{gutin2002traveling}.
-For the global classifier, the SVM can be implemented with polynomial time complexity in the number of training samples $n_{s}$ and the original data dimension $D$~\cite{cortes1995support}.
+To evaluate the performance of the classical and quantum SA, the algorithmic complexity of the two algorithms are analyzed as follows.

+In the data preprocessing, the classical SA utilizes the PCA to project the source and target domain data to the corresponding $d$-dimensional subspaces in time $O((n_{s}+n_{t})D + D^{3})$~\cite{pearson1901liii}.
+The procedure of aligning the two subspaces can be implemented in $O(D^{2} d)$~\cite{fernando2013unsupervised}.
 Compared with the classical SA, the source and target domain data sets are preprocessed by the qPCA in $O(d\log D)$~\cite{lloyd2014quantum}.
-Subsequently, the source domain subspace data $\hat{X}_{s}$ can be aligned to the target domain subspace data $\hat{X}_{t}$ with quadratic speedup in $O(\poly(\sqrt{D} / \epsilon))$ where $\epsilon$ is the accuracy parameter~\cite{shao2018quantum}.
-Afterwards, we adopt two kinds of quantum classifiers to predict target labels referring to the corresponding classical algorithms.
-The quantum nearest-neighbor algorithm can be implemented in $O(\poly(\sqrt{n_{s}}))$~\cite{wiebe2018quantum,dang2018image}.
-And the qSVM classifies the target labels in $O(\log(D n_{s}))$~\cite{rebentrost2014quantum}.
-The quantum nearest-neighbor algorithm can directly classify the target labels quadratically faster without training and the qSVM can achieve exponential speedup compared to the corresponding classical algorithms.
-Therefore, the procedure of DA can be implemented by the qSA presented in this paper with at least quadratic speedup.
+Subsequently, the source domain subspace data $\hat{X}_{s}$ can be aligned to the target domain subspace data $\hat{X}_{t}$ in $O(\poly(\sqrt{D}))$~\cite{shao2018quantum}.
+Therefore, the procedure of DA can be implemented by the QSA presented in this paper with at least quadratic speedup.
+For the target label prediction, the local classifier, the quantum nearest neighbor algorithm~\cite{dang2018image}, can be selected as a candidate with the runtime in $O(\poly(\sqrt{n_{s}}))$ compared to the classical nearest neighbor algorithm in $O(n_{s} \log n_{s})$~\cite{gutin2002traveling}.
+In addition, the global classifier can also be invoked as an alternative resulting in exponential speedup in the number and dimension of the given data~\cite{rebentrost2014quantum}.
+Therefore, the subspace alignment can be achieved by the QSA with quadratic speedup in the whole procedure compared to the classical SA.